Aismanne/Salt-module-ICT4TN022-3009/README.md

 This is a salt module made for ICT4TN022-3009 course.

-The module installs LAMP stack and few other useful programs, like OpenSSH-server, Tree etc.
+The module installs LAMP stack and few other useful programs, like OpenSSH-server, Tree etc and also applies config files for Apache and OpenSSH